-Enterprise Architect has been designed as a productivity tool from the ground up, and includes a built-in Model Wizard that makes setting up a model structure very simple.
+Enterprise Architect has been designed as a productivity tool from the ground up, and includes a built-in Model Builder providing a library of model patterns, that makes setting up a model structure very simple.
 These intuitive tools save valuable time for the experienced user and remove difficulties for the beginner.
 With Decision Modeling, the elements that you create will typically form part of a project or initiative and be related to other models, such as Business Process diagrams and StateMachines created by Business Analysts, System Engineers, Software Engineers and others.